-Josh is a LEED Green Associate and Assistant Professor in the Department of Political Science and Public Administration at the University of California, Irvine, and Senior Policy Analyst for Krout & Associates originally from South Florida and now residing in Long Beach, CA. Despite being a career student, he has made time to work extensively on climate change and sustainability issues in academia, local government, and the private sector.
-Josh holds a BA in Political Science from the University of Florida (Go Gators!), an MA in Climate & Society from Columbia University (Go Lions!), and an MA in Political Science from UC Irvine (Anteaters?
+Josh is a LEED Green Associate and Assistant Professor in the Department of Political Science and Public Administration at the University of North Florida residing in Jacksonville, FL.
+Despite being a career student, he has worked extensively on climate change and sustainability issues in academia, local government, and the private sector.
+Josh holds a BA in Political Science from the University of Florida (Go Gators!), an MA in Climate & Society from Columbia University (Go Lions!), and a PhD in Political Science from UC Irvine (Anteaters?
 Really?).
-In August 2014 he will join the Department of Political Science and Public Administration at the University of North Florida as an Assistant Professor of International Relations.
 Follow his digital antics on Twitter: @JoshGellers.

 The 2012 Presidential Election is tomorrow, and critical decisions regarding how the United States should tackle climate change and energy security will need to be made in the near future.